akazukin5151/koneko-twitter/README.md

 ![preview](preview.png)

 A diff file is automatically generated for convenience as [patch.diff](patch.diff).
+Note that it clones to commit [3fd60163972ef1e97f8c7af354847d23c460d8ff](https://github.com/twenty5151/koneko/commit/3fd60163972ef1e97f8c7af354847d23c460d8ff), which is around the time when this patcher was made.
+The patcher might fail with the up-to-date repo at koneko because of various changes.

 # Installation